-[Music clip: From Haydn's Derbyshire Marches]
+[Music clip: From Haydn's Derbyshire Marches, organ version]

 01 — Intro.
 Welcome, ladies and gentlemen.
 Radio Derb on the air here, and this is your confrontationally genial host John Derbyshire, fresh and invigorated from a brisk walk on the beach this afternoon.

 For myself, I confess I'm the kind of person who wishes the rest of the world would go boil its collective head; but I do understand that this may be a somewhat short-sighted outlook, so I'm going to do my best in this segment to see things from your point of view.

 GDP per capita $2,600, ranked 139th in the world, between Uzbekistan and the Solomon Islands.
 Ouch.
 Median age 21 years, ranked 168th in world, oldest to youngest.
 Fourteen percent unemployment, and Transparency International ranks Pakistan 139 out of 180 on its corruption index, least to most.

-Now look: you don't necessarily get a true picture of a place from reading through statistics.
+Now look: You don't necessarily get a true picture of a place from reading through statistics.
 I dare say Pakistan is in nothing like such dire straits as, say, Somalia, or Burma, or Zimbabwe, or even the worst bits of Europe like Kosovo.
 There's a comfortable middle class in the cities, and I'm sure they have air conditioning, hot and cold running water, reality TV, and all the other appurtenances of modern civilized life.